MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-06-28-teddy-kumpel.markdown

 A: Oh cool.
 {: .interviewer }

 T: It has a question mark at the end.
 Nome Sane, question mark.
 We did some touring.
 We played in Europe.
-We had a really good time, and I think <span class="important">I learned a lot about being a bandleader from doing that for pretty strong personalities</span>, trying to figure that out.
+We had a really good time, and I think <span class="important">I learned a lot about being a bandleader from doing that for four strong personalities</span>, trying to figure that out.
 It's good, and then as time went on, people kind of drifted off and we disbanded, and I started writing a lot of pop songs.
 So I wrote a lot of pop songs with some artists who got signed and I got a publishing deal with EMI.
 {: .interviewee }

 A: Oh cool.